 U.S. Bank Stadium is an elite venue and unrivaled experience in the NFL.
 The design features for which the Vikings fought include the most fan-friendly and most technologically-advanced stadium in the League.
 It provides an indoor-outdoor experience that is ideal for the Greater Minneapolis/St. Paul market.
 The progressive architectural design is a signature element on the Minneapolis skyline.

-Poppen received his bachelor's degree in accounting from Evangel University in Springfield, MO, in 1991.
-Poppen played football at Evangel, an NAIA member of the Heart of America Athletic Conference.
-Poppen is an active member of his community and either serves or has served on several boards and committees that have missions that are in alignment with his values and interests.
-Poppen's past board service includes Minnesota Adult and Teen Challenge, a faith-based drug and alcohol rehabilitation program for Minnesota adults and teens, Minneapolis Downtown Council and Downtown Improvement District, and the Minnesota State Fair Foundation.
-Poppen's current board service includes Twin Cities Habitat for Humanity where he serves on its Lending Committee, Finance Committee and Development Committee.
-Poppen also currently serves as an Independent Trustee of the M3SIXTY Trust, and 360 Funds Trust, two mutual fund investment trusts based in Kansas City, Missouri.
+Poppen received his bachelor's degree in accounting from Evangel University in Springfield, Mo., where he played football as an NAIA member of the Heart of America Athletic Conference.
+He is an active member of his community and has served on several boards and committees that have missions in alignment with his values and interests.
+Poppen's past board service includes Twin Cities Habitat for Humanity, where he served on its Lending, Finance and Development Committees, Minnesota Adult and Teen Challenge, a faith-based drug and alcohol rehabilitation program for Minnesota adults and teens, Minneapolis Downtown Council and Downtown Improvement District, and the Minnesota State Fair Foundation.
+Poppen also served as co-chair of the Twin Cities Habitat for Humanity's Hard Hat & Black Tie Annual Gala in 2023 and 2024.
+Poppen currently serves as the treasurer of the Minnesota Vikings Foundation and as an Independent Trustee of the 360 Funds Trust, a mutual fund investment trust based in Kansas City, Mo.

-Poppen and his wife, Christy, who holds a bachelor's degree in elementary education from Evangel, have four children – Natalie, Andrew, Nathan and Avery.
-The Poppen family resides in Eden Prairie.
+Poppen and his wife, Christy, who holds a bachelor's degree in elementary education from Evangel, have four children – Natalie (Grant), Andrew (Kami), Nathan (Sheridyn) and Avery.
+Steve and Christy are also grandparents to grandson Nick and granddaughter Lucy.
+The Poppen family resides in Eden Prairie